Elliptic Orbits#

 (87)#\[\begin{split}E &= \frac{1}{2} v^2-\frac{\mu}{r}\\ &= \frac{1}{2} \dot{r^2} + \frac{1}{2} \frac{h^2}{r^2} - \frac{\mu}{r}\\ &= \frac{1}{2} \dot{r^2} + \phi_{eff}\end{split}\]

-At perigee, \(r_p\), and apogee, \(r_a\), the velocity term (in Equation (87)) \(\dot r = 0\) so \(E=\phi_{eff}\).
-Thus, we can derive an equation for the specific orbital energy as a function of \(a\).
+At perigee, \(r_p\), and apogee, \(r_a\), the radial component of velocity in Equation (87), \(\dot r = 0\); at these points, \(E=\phi_{eff}\) which allows us to derive E as a function of the semi-major axis, \(a\).

 (88)#\[\begin{split}E({r_p})&=\phi_{eff}({r_p})\\ &= \frac{1}{2} \frac{h^2}{r_p^2} - \frac{\mu}{r_p}\\ &= \frac{1}{2} \frac{\mu p}{r_p^2} - \frac{\mu}{r_p}\\ &= -\frac{\mu(1-e)}{2a (1-e)}\\ E&=-\frac{\mu}{2a}\end{split}\]